google/turbinia/README.md

                         grep regex format).
 This filtered output will be in addition to the complete output -j JOBS_WHITELIST, --jobs_whitelist JOBS_WHITELIST
-                        A whitelist for Jobs that we will allow to run (note that it will not force them to run).
+                        A whitelist for Jobs that will be allowed to run (in CSV format, no spaces).
+This will not force them to run if they are not configured to.
+This is applied both at server start time and when the client makes a processing request.
+When applied at server start time the change is persistent while the server is running.
+                        When applied by the client, it will only affect that processing request.
   -J JOBS_BLACKLIST, --jobs_blacklist JOBS_BLACKLIST
-                        A blacklist for Jobs we will not allow to run -p POLL_INTERVAL, --poll_interval POLL_INTERVAL
+                        A blacklist for Jobs we will not allow to run.
+See --jobs_whitelist help for details on format and when it is applied.
+  -p POLL_INTERVAL, --poll_interval POLL_INTERVAL
                         Number of seconds to wait between polling for task state info